bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 **When a enter a function -**

 1. save current value of VE and LE as oldVE and oldLE
-2. create a new execution context and set that as the `current execution context`.
+2. create a new execution context and set that as the `current execution context`
+3. point both LE and VE to `current execution context`
+4. Evaluate the function code
+5. point back LE and VE to oldVE and oldLE

+**When a enter a block scope -**

+1. save current value of LE as oldLE
 3. point both LE and VE to `current execution context`
 4. Evaluate the function code
 5. point back LE and VE to oldVE and oldLE